cepatinog/JamFormer/README.md

 - Files in **minor keys** were transposed to **A minor**
 - After transposition, we adjusted octaves so the melodies stay within the model's expected pitch range (MIDI 48 to 95)

 This process was done with a custom script using `music21`.
-It:
-- Analyzed key signature with `score.analyze('key')`
-- Transposed using the appropriate `Interval`
-- Inspected the melody line (handling both `Note` and `Chord` objects)
-- Applied additional octave shifts to keep notes within bounds
-- Exported the processed file to a dedicated folder for training
+Check `transpose_music21.ipynb`
 ---

 ### ⚙️ 3.
 Preprocessing to PKL Format